omarkashour/ComputerScienceAssistant/README.md

 Important: You need to enter a new OpenAi API Key in the AiAssistant class for it to function properly.

 You can create an API Key from here: https://platform.openai.com/account/api-keys

+This work is done in collaboration with github.com/019mj as part of the RamadanFX challenge at Birzeit University.